 They grow wheat, green peas, garbanzo beans and some corn on irrigated and dry land.
-Among that wheat has been the first two years of Bay State Milling Company’s HealthSense High Fiber Wheat.
+Among that wheat has been the first three years of Bay State Milling Company’s HealthSense High Fiber Wheat.

 Standing in a field of HealthSense Hard Red Winter Wheat in Milton-Freewater, Rea explained his path to this point in his career.

 Rea earned an undergraduate degree at Washington State University in agriculture business and economics.
 From there, he went to the nation’s capital to work for his local congressman, Rep. Greg Walden (Oregon’s Second District).
 The gig started as an internship, but evolved into a fulltime job.
 At the end of his eight years in D.C., Rea was Walden’s Legislative Director.

 In several positions in the congressman’s office, Rea focused on agriculture and environmental policy.
 He had a front row seat to some major legislation.
 Walden sits on the Energy and Commerce Committee’s Health Subcommittee, which oversaw the FDA’s Food Safety Modernization Act.

 Rea always intended to return back to the Walla Walla Valley to farm the land as three generations did before him.
 The time away from the farm informs his day-to-day experience.

 “Everything I do here ties back to D.C.,” said Rea, rattling off a list of policies that impact his business like trade, agriculture, food and environment.